DieselFuel147/beebit-web/README.md

 ## Test Data

-Currently to simulate data from the raspberry py you can run test.py in the test folder.
+Currently to simulate data from the raspberry pi you can run test.py in the test folder.